paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 From the chevet, admire the beautifull view over Saint-Bertrand-de-Comminges and it's cathedral.

-Next, we will drive to Saint-Lizier, a samll medieval village listed as one of the most beautifull village in France.
+Next, we will drive to Saint-Lizier, medieval village, important stopover on the way to Saint Jacques de Compostela and also listed as one of the most beautifull village in France.
 A former episcopal city, Saint-Lizier has preserved an important religious heritage from it's rich past.
-First wander the Saint-Lizier cathedral, built in the 15th century and dominated by a Toulouse Gothic-style octogonal belfry.
+First wander it's cathedral, built in the 15th century and dominated by a Toulouse Gothic-style octogonal belfry.
 Admire the sublime collection of Romanesque frescoe in the apse and north absidiole.
-Next, admire the beautifull Romanesque cloisters with carved capital and  take a pleasant wander along the narrow cobbled streets lined with old houses and visit the 17th century former bishop's palace ( Palais des Évêques), which today houses a museum of popular arts and traditions.
+Wander the sublime   Romanesque cloisters with carved capital and  take a pleasant wander along the narrow cobbled streets lined with old houses and visit the 17th century former bishop's palace ( Palais des Évêques), which today houses a museum of popular arts and traditions.

 We will then drive to Foix for checkin.Dinner and night at Foix.

-### Day 4:  Labouiche underground river- Foix -
+### Day 4: Saint-Lizier - Labouiche underground river- Foix -

 After breakfast, head on to Labouiche, famous for it's undergroud navigable river, the longest navigable one in Europe.Enjoy a pleasant guided cruise in boat for some 1.5 kilometers upstream at 60 meters below ground and dmire the magnificient rock formations and some superb waterfall.